cPanel & WHM Glossary

 with a trailing dot.
 For the purposes of cPanel, including a final dot is not necessary, but the domain name must contain at least 2 dots.
 FQDNs must be written in lowercase letters.

-A Microsoft® application that allows site owners to edit a web page in WYSIWYG (“what-you-see-is-what-you-get”) format, rather than using raw HTML
+A Microsoft® application that allows site owners to edit a web page in WYSIWYG (“what-you-see-is-what-you-get”) format, rather than using raw HTML code and CSS.
+WHM provides FrontPage extensions, so site owners can publish their sites using FrontPage, allowing them to skip the FTP process.

 FTP (File Transfer Protocol):